Landlord Tips & Tricks

 Violating Tenant Privacy and Overstepping Boundaries

-Respect for tenant privacy is crucial for maintaining a healthy landlord-tenant relationship.
-Landlords must abide by tenant privacy rights and entry regulations in order to avoid accusations of harassment, invasion of privacy, or even eviction proceedings against tenants.
+Respect for tenant privacy is crucial in maintaining a healthy landlord-tenant relationship.
+Landlords should abide by tenant privacy rights and entry regulations in order to avoid accusations of harassment, invasion of privacy, or even eviction proceedings against tenants.

 • Provide proper notice before entering the premises.